-Final tax return when closing down, selling or moving your business
+Final tax return when closing down or selling your business

 If you have a business in the Netherlands and you close down or transfer your business (or a part of your business), you have to settle with the Dutch Tax and Customs Administration (Belastingdienst).
 In case of business succession within the family, a divorce or death of your partner, this applies as well.
 You may want to seek expert advice or contact the Dutch Tax and Customs Administration.